Frequently asked questions

 Children from Ukraine have the right to access the education system under the same conditions as Luxembourg nationals.

-The Ministry of Education, Children and Youth (Ministère de l’Éducation nationale, de l’Enfance et de la Jeunesse - MENEJ) provides information on the Luxembourg school system and helps to find the appropriate class and school for the child concerned.
+The School Integration and Welcoming Service (SIA) of the Ministry of Education, Children and Youth (Ministère de l’Éducation nationale, de l’Enfance et de la Jeunesse - MENEJ) provides information on the Luxembourg school system and helps to find the appropriate class and school for the child concerned.

 In English: (+352) 247-76570